TrevorMare/Root_Insurance_Net_Core/README.md

 Secondly I wanted to play with [Docker](https://www.docker.com/) and see if I can put down a .net Core Web Api on Linux and use this as the communication link between the chat bot and the Root Api.
 Since I needed to save the state of the chat bot interactions, I also decided to play around with [RethinkDB](https://www.rethinkdb.com/) hosted in Docker.

-I also made use of [ngrok](https://ngrok.com/) and will definitely use this tool again in future.
+I also made use of [ngrok](https://ngrok.com/) and will definitely use this awesome tool again in future.

+As a side note, the .net Core applications was built in Visual Studio 2017, and I am running on a Windows 10 platform with docker installed.

 This project is by no means complete yet and I think this might just be the starting point of it, but I think I did manage to get all the enviroments and Api's working without to much problems.